-Your ratio of debt to income is a tool lenders use to determine how much money is available for a monthly home loan payment after you meet your other monthly debt payments.
+Your ratio of debt to income is a formula lenders use to calculate how much of your income is available for a monthly mortgage payment after you have met your other monthly debt payments.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing (including principal and interest, PMI, homeowner's insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing costs (including principal and interest, PMI, hazard insurance, property taxes, and homeowners' association dues).

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt.
+Recurring debt includes credit card payments, auto/boat payments, child support, and the like.

 A 28/36 ratio

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing